ThomasCode92/docker-k8s-practical-guide/data-volumes/README.md

 Docker supports built-time Arguments and runtime environment variables

+- Arguments => ARG
+  - Available inside of Dockerfile, NOT accessible in CMD or any application code
+  - Set on image build (_docker build_) via `--build-arg`
 - Environment variables => ENV
   - Available inside of Dockerfile & in application code
   - Set via ENV in Dockerfile or via `--env` on docker run